kittykatattack/learningPixi/README.md

 location, and save the published files.
 You’ll end up with 2 files: a PNG file and a JSON file.
 In this example my file names are `treasureHunter.json` and `treasureHunter.png`.
 To make your life easier, just keep both files in your project’s `images` folder.
-(You can think of the JSON file as extra metadata for the image file.)
+(You can think of the JSON file as extra metadata for the image file, so it makes sense to keep both files in the same folder.)
 The JSON file describes the name, size and position of each of the sub-images in the tileset.
 Here’s an excerpt that describes the blob monster